larromba/Data-Privacy/README.md

 If you request an invitation, do it from an anonymous account.
 Once your real name is associated with an invite code, your account becomes identifiable.

 Once you choose a provider, use a number of [email aliases](https://www.techopedia.com/definition/1653/email-alias) to hide your main email address (never use the main address to send emails).
 For example, you could create an alias friends, online services, and temporary aliases for anonymity.
-If you ever receive too much spam for a particular alias, you can also delete it without affecting the main email address.
+If you ever receive too much spam for a particular alias, you can safely delete it without affecting the main address.

 # Internet Browser
 It’s worth reading the basics of how an [internet browser works](https://www.mozilla.org/en-GB/firefox/browsers/what-is-a-browser/).